1. CAPITALIZATION

 But:

-► the Florida Supreme Court
+► the Supreme Court of Florida

 But:

-► the court
+► the (Florida Supreme) court ruled that

-► the court
+► the lower tribunal

 ► the circuit court

-► the court
+► the trial court